rubymonsters/webapps-for-beginners/source/15-databases/01-tables.md

 # Tables

-At it's core, you can imagine a  database as a bunch of spreadsheets, except they're called "tables".
+At its core, you can imagine a database as a bunch of spreadsheets, except they're called "tables".

 Each table has a bunch of columns, and can have an arbitrary number of rows